 2. I work only night shifts:

-Then you should be measuring on the afternoon after your daily sleep according to your sleep schedule - as this is "your morning" and when you start the day.
+Then you should be measuring in the afternoon after your daily sleep according to your sleep schedule - as this is your "morning" and when you start the day.

 3. I have "On Call" shifts, where my sleep varies during my shift (e.g., doctor, nurses):